sigven/cpsr/pkgdown/index.md

 1) Flexible **selection of cancer predisposition genes** subject to analysis and reporting - through the use of virtual gene panels
 2) **Variant classification** (*Pathogenic* to _Benign_) through a dedicated implementation of [ACMG/AMP guidelines](https://pubmed.ncbi.nlm.nih.gov/25741868/)
-3) **Detection of germline biomarkers** - for prognosis, diagnosis, or drug sensitivity/resistance
+3) **Detection of germline biomarkers** - for prognosis, diagnosis, or drug sensitivity/resistance in cancer
 4) Reporting of **secondary/incidental findings** ([ACMG recommendations](https://pubmed.ncbi.nlm.nih.gov/37347242/))
 5) **Interactive HTML output report** with detailed variant information, gene annotations, and external links to relevant databases